 Rose has considerable experience and expertise in estuary and coastal management, local government, and a wide range of environmental and community organisations.

 Professionally, Rose is a Member of the Chartered Institute of Linguists and, until her retirement, taught Modern Languages in North Devon.
 She is a local Magistrate and a former Deputy Bench Chairman.

 She is totally committed to promoting the future security and well-being of our very special AONB landscapes and partnerships.

-Rose was elected to the NAAONB Board in 2012 and holds the Securing and Managing Resources portfolio.
+Rose was appointed to the Board in 2012 and holds the Securing and Managing Resources portfolio.

 Nick is an Environmental Scientist whose whole career has been the conservation of the countryside and helping everyone to enjoy it.

 He spent many years working for the former Countryside Commission, and Countryside Agency and finally as a Director with the Commission for Rural Communities.
 He has served as a Secretary of State appointee on the Cotswolds Conservation Board since 2008 and currently sits on the Executive and chairs the Enjoying and Appreciating Committee, as well as holding the sustainable tourism portfolio, and has in the past chaired the grants committee.
 He has also been a member of Exmoor National Park Authority since 2009 and is currently Deputy Chairman.

 Nick believes the future of the AONBs lies in developing the AONB brand, celebrating its diversity and distinctiveness and delivering unique projects for the benefit of the whole of society.